milangroshev/virtual-robot-function-experiments/README.md

-export CAMERA_IMAGE_TOPIC={camera_image_topic} # absolute topic name to match your camera image topic (e. g. /camera/color/image_raw) export CAMERA_INFO_TOPIC={camera_info_topic} # absolute topic name to match your camera info topic (e. g. /camera/camera_info) export SLAM=True # if you have a map you can run navigation without SLAM
+export CAMERA_IMAGE_TOPIC={camera_image_topic} # absolute topic name to match your camera image topic (e. g. /camera/color/image_raw) export CAMERA_INFO_TOPIC={camera_info_topic} # absolute topic name to match your camera info topic (e. g. /camera/camera_info) export SLAM=True # if you have a map you can run navigation without SLAM export ROBOT_MODEL=panther # if you want to use Husarion UGV Lynx change to 'lynx'
 ```

 > [!NOTE]